gimlet-io/gimlet-documentation/src/pages/blog/dont-group-environment-variables.md

 tldr: we see hundreds of apps every year.

-There is one particular practice that popped up recently more often than I would have expected, and that is grouping environment variables.
+There is one particular practice that popped up recently more often than we would have expected, and that is grouping environment variables.

 ## Grouping environment variables